Where Our Mission Meets Your Calling

 Inpatient Rehab Facility (4 months)

-- Has treatment technology on the 60-bed unit, which includes virtual and augmented reality, four unique body-weight support harness systems, wireless FES systems and multichannel iFES ergometers
+- 60-bed unit with treatment technology that includes virtual and augmented reality, four unique body weight support harness systems, graded assistance exoskeleton, wireless FES systems and multichannel iFES ergometers.

-- Is a multidisciplinary site with physical therapy, occupational therapy, speech therapy and wellness
+- Multidisciplinary site with physical therapy, occupational therapy, speech therapy and wellness

-- Has multidisciplinary clinic days available with neurology physicians
+- Multidisciplinary clinic days available with neurology physicians

 - Specialty Observation